 Since the community benefits from the conservation of open spaces and natural areas, there are potential tax incentives available for private landowners who conserve and donate their land.
 NVCT can help you examine the possible federal and state income tax implications associated with your property, in addition to the federal, state, and local real estate and estate tax benefits and reductions that may apply to you and your property.

 Conservation easements are voluntary legal agreements that landowners enter to permanently restrict the uses of their land.

 Conservation easements are NVCT’s most common, most effective way of protecting land.

 A gift of land for conservation is a generous legacy a landowner can provide to future generations, as well as to honor those who came before them.

 Like other donations, there are significant tax deductions and tax credits that provide incentives for people to make gifts of conserved land.

-Every property has its unique makeup.
-Likewise, every conservation easement is unique to itself.
-NVCT can help landowners identify options, but it is essential to consult your own legal and tax professionals for advice before any transaction.
+Every property is unique.
+Likewise, every conservation easement is different and tailored to that property.
+NVCT gives landowners all their options, but it is essential to consult your own legal and tax professionals for advice before any transaction.

 Name: Hidden Covey Farm